koalamer/vsc-workspace-in-status-bar/README.md

 A simple extension that displays the workspace name in the status bar.

+The problem it tries to solve is that in full screen mode the workspace name does not have a constant place on the UI.
+Only the Explorer panel displays the workspace name, and that panel is not constantly visible.

 ## Features

 Settings are available to customize label placement and appearance.